xdmushui/partner-center-sdk/develop/referral.md

 ## <span id="Member"></span><span id="member"></span><span id="MEMBER"></span>Member

-Describes the the referrals information for a given user
+Describes the the referrals information for a given user `to do: member is a contact`

 | Property                  | Type                                                  | Description                                                           |
 |---------------------------|-------------------------------------------------------|-----------------------------------------------------------------------|